 To work around the sick, the student MUST be free of Communicable Diseases.
 The student RT must also be in good physical condition to be able to lift patients and manipulate heavy equipment.
 The student RT must be alert and mentally sharp to avert equipment malfunctions and select proper technique values per each patient.
 If the student is suspected of DRUG or ALCOHOL ABUSE while in clinical settings, he/she will be sent home and will receive an UNSATISFACTORY for the day.
-Prolonged DRUG or ALCOHOL use will be cause for dismissal from the program.
-If behaviors threaten self or others, immediate alcohol and/or drug testing will be conducted at the students' expense.
+DRUG or ALCOHOL use may be cause for dismissal from the program.
+In the presence of concerns, immediate alcohol and/or drug testing may be conducted at the students' expense.
 These requirements are subject to change.

 HEALTH REQUIREMENTS

-All students who enter into a field of Health Sciences must have a PHYSICAL

-EXAMINATION, which is to be submitted prior to clinical placement.
-The
+All students who enter into a field of Health Sciences must have a PHYSICAL EXAMINATION, which is to be submitted prior to clinical placement.